AustinHackers/austinhackers.github.io/cve.md

 Anonymous Hacking Alliance is pursuing an effort to become a **research oriented** [CVE Numbering Authority], under the [MITRE] program root.

-To that end, AHA! will be adopting a vulnerability disclosure policy (VDP) for issues that we become aware of during [meetings](meetings.html).
+To that end, AHA! will be adopting a vulnerability disclosure policy (VDP) for issues that we become aware of during [meetings].
 We'll also be maintaining a collection of artisanal, bespoke CVE entries (CVEs) that we publish.

 Our VDP is derived from the [disclose.io](https://policymaker.disclose.io/policymaker/introduction) Policymaker, edited to cover vulnerability reports involving other parties.